 Cloves taste fruity, bitter, peppery, and fiery.
 They leave a deaf feeling in the mouth due to their eugenol and are a home remedy for toothaches.
 Chewing on a carnation anesthetizes the aching tooth and is also supposed to alleviate inflammation in the pharynx area.
 They smell very intensely, with notes of camphor and pepper.

 Culinary use of Syzygium aromaticum

-Many well-known spice mixtures such as curry powder, Chinese five-spice powder, garam masala, or our Tiroler wine spice use cloves as an ingredient.
+Many well-known spice mixtures such as curry powder, Chinese five-spice powder, garam masala, or our Tiroler wine spice for German Glühwein, use cloves as an ingredient.

-Cloves do not match with intense herbs, but to the following spices: cardamom, allspice, cinnamon, chili, fennel, ginger, coriander seed, laurel, mace, nutmeg.
+Cloves do not match with intense herbs, but to the following spices: green cardamom pods, allspice, cinnamon, chili, fennel, ginger, coriander seed, laurel, mace, nutmeg.